intel/dffml/docs/usage/webhook/webhook.rst

 Redeploying on receving github webhook
 ======================================

-We'll move  ``ffmpeg`` to a github repo, and set up a ``webhook dataflow`` such that whenever we push to the default branch, the new version is pulled and a docker container is build and run.
+We'll move ``ffmpeg`` to a github repo, and set up a ``webhook dataflow`` such that whenever we push to the default branch, the new version is pulled and its docker container is built and run.

 Webhook Dataflow
 ----------------